Xasyo/Cliff-Hopper/README.md

 ![credits](https://github.com/Xasyo/Cliff-Hopper/assets/93864076/aef5d07a-9c85-4ddd-98ec-e8f392257ec1)

 As soon as the play button button is pressed, the gameplay begins.
-The game is a 3D endless runner with different obstacles and items.
+The original game is a 3D endless runner.
 However, in our case the level is fixed and lasts about a minute.
+It has different objects and obstacles:
+- Giant rock: Follows the player during the level, representing the main threat although it cannout reack it.
+- Lava: Burns the player and has a particle system that emulates the fire of lava.
+- Saw: Can cut the palyer and it moves back and forth having a particle system that emulates sparks.
+- Spikes: Can stab the player if it lands on them.
+- Moving blocks: May cause the player to fall since it has to calculate more precisely when to jump.
+- Coin: The player can collect them in order to face another challenge when completing the level.

 ![gameplay](https://github.com/Xasyo/Cliff-Hopper/assets/93864076/775e3f5f-b525-41de-9865-f5adc96a3b42)